 Doctors of Osteopathic Medicine, or DOs, look beyond your symptoms to understand how lifestyle and environmental factors affect your wellbeing.
 They listen and partner with you to help prevent injury and encourage your body’s natural tendency toward self-healing.

 It’s important to know what to look for when determining if certain plastics are safe for the microwave.
 “A good place to start is with the manufacturer’s labels on your plastic containers,” says Dr. Danoff.

 Every plastic container intended for use with food has to undergo stringent testing performed by the FDA.
-If a plastic product is determined safe for microwave use, then you will see either a microwave-safe symbol or written instructions indicating the product is microwave-safe.
+You’ll see either a microwave-safe symbol or written instructions indicating the plastic product is microwave-safe.
 The numbering system found on plastics pertains to recycling and does not indicate whether or not the plastic is safe for heating.

-Although certain types of plastic wrap are approved by the FDA as microwave-safe by the FDA, they can melt if they come in direct contact with hot food.
+Although certain types of plastic wrap are approved by the FDA as microwave-safe, plastic wrap can melt if it comes in direct contact with hot food.

 Dr. Danoff recommends leaving at least one inch between plastic wrap and food before heating, or using alternatives like wax paper, parchment paper, or white paper towels.

-According to Dr. Danoff, certain types of plastic should always be avoided when heating food in a microwave.
-These include:
+Dr. Danoff stresses that certain types of plastic should always be avoided when heating food in a microwave, including: